 Copernicus

-EEA plays a key role in coordinating in-situ observations and contributing to the development of the services, in particular to the technical coordination of the Land Monitoring Service.
-Use of the Copernicus services is an integrated part of EEA‟s strategy to improve environmental information.
+EEA plays a key role in the technical coordination of the Land Monitoring Service and in coordinating in-situ observations.
+Use of the Copernicus services is an integrated part of the EEAs strategy to improve environmental information.
 Copernicus also plays an important role in the implementation of the principles of the Shared Environmental Information System (SEIS), and has the potential to make effective use of existing infrastructures in accordance with the INSPIRE directive.
 In the global context, Copernicus is an integral part of the Global Earth Observation System of Systems (GEOSS).

-In support of European policies, Copernicus will provide comprehensive geographic coverage of state and trends of key environmental parameters for Europe and beyond.
-Critical decisions that need to be made quickly during emergencies, such as floods and humanitarian crises, will be supported.
+Copernicus will provide comprehensive geographic coverage of the state and trends of key environmental parameters in support of European policies and beyond.
 Businesses and citizens will also benefit through innovation and incentives to create new practical applications using environmental information.

 EEA role

-Through the coordination of the European environment information and observation network (Eionet), EEA coordinates networks of data providers in countries in order to fulfil its mandate of providing European environmental information and assessments.
-Through this role, EEA strengthens coordination mechanisms and develops partnerships with other EU-level stakeholders.
+Through the coordination of the European environment information and observation network (Eionet), the EEA coordinates networks of data providers in countries in order to fulfil its mandate of providing European environmental information and assessments.

 Figure 1: Examples of the use of GMES services by EEA presented in the European environment state and outlook 2010 report.